• Skip to primary navigation

 Instructions

 • Once the milk starts thickening, add roasted vermicelli.
 Mix well and cook for another 10-12 minutes.
+Turn off the heat.

 • Add sugar and cardamom powder.
-Mix well and switch off the gas.
+Mix.

 Notes